-Why did the Lord of glory endure such a death as this?
-The Lord God bruised his Son and put him to grief upon the cursed tree because he made “his soul an offering for sin.”
-Christ died as he did, he had to die as he did, so that he might be a suitable Substitute and Sin Offering to God for his people.
+Why did the Lord of glory endure such a horrible, shameful, ignominious death for us upon the cross?
+The Lord God bruised His Son and put Him to grief upon the cursed tree because He made “his soul an offering for sin.”
+Christ died as He did, He had to die as He did so that He might be a suitable Substitute and Sin Offering to God for His people.
 Here are four reasons for the crucifixion, four reasons why the Lord Jesus Christ died the painful, shameful, ignominious death of the cross.

 Those sacrifices were always lifted up upon an altar before God.
 The brazen serpent was lifted up on a pole.
-Even so, God’s great sin offering, the true sin offering had to be lifted up (Num.
-19:9; John 3:14; 12:32).
+Even so, God’s great Sin Offering, the true Sin Offering had to be lifted up (Numbers 19:9; John 3:14; 12:32).

 3. Our Savior died as He did upon the cursed tree to fulfill the Old Testament prophecies concerning His death (Psalm 22:16-17; Zechariah 12:10).

 4. The Lord Jesus endured the death of the cross for us, as our Substitute, that God might be both just and the Justifier of all who trust Him (Romans 3:24-26; Psalm 85:10-11; Proverbs 16:7; Isaiah 45:20).

 I repeat myself on this point deliberately and frequently because this is the crucial issue of the Gospel.
 Christ did not die merely as a moral example to display the love of God.
 The Son of God died because that is the only way God could save chosen sinners.
 It would not be a display of divine wisdom, but of utter barbarism, if God sacrificed His Son without a necessity!